howonlee/diogenes8/readme.md

 Notes
 ---

 Default schedule is to contact everyone 2x a year, reminding on an unpredictable but nonrandom (hash-based) schedule of days.
-Pretty obvious that the unpredictable schedule helps (helps with Operant conditioning).
+Pretty obvious that the unpredictable schedule helps.
 There's a little ABC for creating your own schedule if you want.

 Diogenes mark 1 was some paper